Fully accredited, reliable pest control in the South East: 01233 640191

 Latest Pest News

-As Autumn approaches and daylight hours are reduced artificial lighting from inside homes replaces sunlight as a ‘guiding light’ for newly emerging wasps or workers in search of rapidly depleting food.
-If you have overside bore-holes around pipes heading into the loft, loosely fitting loft hatches, open chimneys, cracks and gaps around the wall to ceiling or wooden beams, light ‘escapes’ from the room and penetrates into the loft.
-This light then attracts wasps into the habituated areas of you home.
+Artificial lighting from inside homes can also give a ‘guiding light’ for newly emerging wasps or workers in search of rapidly depleting food, especially on bright days or in the evening when electric lighting is on.
+If you have overside bore-holes around pipes heading into the loft, loosely fitting loft hatches, open chimneys, cracks and gaps around the wall to ceiling or wooden beams, light ‘escapes’ from the room and penetrates the loft.
+This light then attracts wasps into the habituated areas of your home.

 In most cases you can stop wasps entering the living areas of you home simply but blocking these points with suitable materials, sometimes even tissue paper is enough.